redhat-imaging/imagefactory/README.markdown

         </os>
     </template>

-Next, use the imagefactory command to specify for which clouds to build an image.
+Next, use the imagefactory command and specify the template to use and for which clouds to build an image.
+The above template example was saved to a file name f12_64.tdl.

     $ sudo imagefactory --template f12_64.tdl --target ec2